SQS vs SNS: The Silent Production Failure Engineers Miss

 Amazon MQ is a fully managed message broker service that supports industry-standard protocols: MQTT, AMQP, STOMP, OpenWire, and JMS.
 It's the cloud version of Apache ActiveMQ and RabbitMQ.
 When should you reach for it instead of SQS/SNS?

 Amazon MQ is the right choice when: - You're migrating an existing on-premises application that already uses JMS, AMQP, or MQTT.
-Rewriting everything to use SQS/SNS would be too risky or time-consuming. - You need advanced message routing beyond what SNS offers — like topics with wildcards, virtual topics, or message selectors (JMS). - You need transactional messaging across multiple queues (e.g., send to queue A and queue B atomically). - You need lower latency for real-time communication.
-SQS has a polling model that introduces latency; Amazon MQ's push-based delivery can be faster for time-sensitive workloads. - Your application requires specific features like scheduled messages, delayed delivery, message groups with flexible ordering, or custom dead-letter strategies at the broker level.
+Rewriting everything to use SQS/SNS would be too risky or time-consuming — Amazon MQ lets you lift and shift with minimal code changes. - You need advanced message routing beyond what SNS offers — like topic wildcards (e.g., orders.#), virtual topics, header-based exchanges, or complex JMS selectors. - You need transactional messaging across multiple queues — for example, sending to queue A and queue B atomically within a single XA transaction. - Your application requires specific broker-level features like scheduled messages (send now, deliver at a future time), message groups with flexible ordering, or custom dead-letter handling at the broker level. - You need push-based delivery with low latency — Amazon MQ's push model avoids the polling delay inherent to SQS.

-Amazon MQ is NOT the right choice when: - You want fully serverless, no infrastructure management.
-Amazon MQ requires you to manage broker instances (though it automates patching and failover).
-SQS and SNS are fully serverless. - Your throughput needs are extremely high.
-SQS Standard scales to unlimited.
-Amazon MQ is limited by the broker instance size (max 1000+ connections per broker, but instance types have limits). - Your payload size is small (under 256 KB).
-SQS and SNS handle this natively without needing message chunking. - You need exactly-once processing.
-SQS FIFO provides this; Amazon MQ requires idempotent consumers and broker-level deduplication, which is not as straightforward.
+Amazon MQ is NOT the right choice when: - You want fully serverless, zero infrastructure management.
+Amazon MQ requires you to provision and manage broker instances (though patching and failover are automated).
+SQS and SNS are fully serverless. - Your throughput needs are extremely high or bursty.
+SQS Standard scales to unlimited throughput automatically.
+Amazon MQ is limited by the broker instance type — larger instances cost more and still have connection limits. - You're building a new cloud-native application from scratch.
+Without a legacy protocol requirement, SQS+SNS is simpler, cheaper to operate, and scales without instance sizing decisions. - You need exactly-once processing with a simple API.
+SQS FIFO provides this natively; Amazon MQ requires idempotent consumers and broker-level deduplication configuration, which is more complex.

-Decision rule: Use SQS/SNS for cloud-native applications where serverless is a priority.
-Use Amazon MQ for migrations, when you need JMS/AMQP compatibility, or when you require advanced broker-level features.
-If you're starting from scratch and don't have a legacy protocol requirement, SQS+SNS is almost always the simpler, more cost-effective choice.
+Decision rule: Use SQS/SNS for cloud-native applications where serverless scalability and operational simplicity are priorities.
+Use Amazon MQ when migrating legacy JMS/AMQP applications or when you need advanced broker-level routing features that SNS cannot provide.
+If you're starting from scratch without a protocol requirement, SQS+SNS is almost always the better choice.

 Infrastructure as Code — Terraform SNS+SQS Fan-Out Setup